NKU-MobFly-Robotics/LRAE/README.md

 <param name="end_neacen_disthre" type="double" value ="10.0" />
 <param name="end_cur_disrate" type="double" value="2.0" />
 ```
+## Remark
-If the robot ends up exploring some tiny unknown regions back and forth, please increase the `unknown_num_thre` parameter appropriately.
+1. If the robot ends up exploring some tiny unknown regions back and forth, please increase the `unknown_num_thre` parameter appropriately.
-Remark: Since the Real Time Factor in Gazebo is not always equal to 1, please use the ros::Time class to measure the exploration time instead of using the actual wall-clock time.
+2. Since the Real Time Factor in Gazebo is not always equal to 1, please use the ros::Time class to measure the exploration time instead of using the actual wall-clock time.
+3. The exploration performance depends on the accuracy of traversability analysis and localization.
+If the exploration is incomplete, please ensure accurate localization and adjust the traversability analysis parameters to suit the corresponding terrain.
+(The algorithm is mainly designed for continuous undulating rough terrain and has not been tested on discrete terrains such as cliffs or steps.)
+It is recommended to first check whether the traversability map is constructed correctly.

 ## Acknowledgements